cedadev/jasmin-workshop/exercises/ex02/README.md

 3. Execute the first Python example script on the sci server
    - Copy the first Python example script `random-number-gen.py`(shown in the JASMIN resources section) to your current working directory
    - Find out the software available on JASMIN via the module environment by executing the command `module avail`
-   - Enable a Python environemnt using the `jaspy` module by executing the command `module add jaspy`
+   - Enable a Python environment using the `jaspy` module by executing the command `module add jaspy`
    - Execute the command `python random-number-gen.py`
    - Check the process ID (pid), state, memory and CPU usage on the monitoring terminal
    - What is the CPU and memory used by the process during Run and Sleep state?